mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 Whilst TaMaRa aims to be compatible with all existing designs with minimal changes, some preconditions are necessary for the algorithm to process the circuit correctly.

-Since the algorithm wants to work with all possible circuits, it cannot predict what the end user wants to do with the voter error signal (if anything).
+Since the algorithm is intended to work with all possible circuits, it cannot predict what the end user wants to do with the voter error signal (if anything).
 As discussed in the literature review, the typical use case for the error signal is to perform configuration scrubbing when upsets are detected.
 This, however, is a highly vendor-specific process for FPGAs, and is not at all possible on ASICs.
-As TaMaRa targets FPGAs from any vendor, and ASICs as well, a more general approach is necessary.
 To solve this problem, TaMaRa does not aim to provide configuration scrubbing directly, instead leaving this for the end user.
 Instead, the end user can attach an HDL annotation to indicate an output port on a module that TaMaRa should wire a global voter error signal to.
 In SystemVerilog, this uses the `(* tamara_error_sink *)` annotation, as shown in @lst:errorsink: